 - Placement within margins—Make sure that your illustrations fit neatly and comfortably within standard margins.
 You don't want the illustration spilling over into the right or left margins.
-You want to allow the equivalent of at least 2 blank lines above and below the illustration.
+You want to allow the equivalent of at least one blank line above and below the illustration.

 - Level of technical detail—And, rather obviously, you want illustrations to be at the right technical level for your readers.
 No chip circuitry diagrams for computer beginners!

 Producing illustrations.
 Now for the question we're all waiting to ask—how to create graphics?
-There are several options: photocopying, scanning, clip art, and hand-drawing.
-(And now most mainstream word-processing applications enable you to generate various kinds of graphs and charts, not to mention graphics and business software.)
+There are several options: scanning, photocopying, using computer graphics, and hand-drawing.
 In all of these production methods, don't forget that you must indicate the source of the borrowed graphic.

 - Hand-drawing may not be as out of the question as you might think.
 Take a blank sheet of paper and start sketching lightly with a soft-leaded pencil.
 Keep working until you have the drawing the way you like.
 Then use a black marker to ink in the lines that you want, and erase the stray pencil markings.
-Now, treat this drawing the way you would any photocopied image.
-Cut it out, tape it in your document, photocopy it as well as all other pages, then hand in the photocopy.
+Now, scan this drawing and follow the method described above.

-See the discussion on indicating the source of borrowed information and the example in the schematic illustration.
+See the discussion on indicating the source of borrowed information and the following example.

 Documenting graphics—indicating sources